TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ## What is this <a name="description"></a>
 **Simple 3D** is an extension by [Vadik1](https://scratch.mit.edu/users/Vadik1) meant to enable creation of GPU accelerated 3D projects.
-It's is not designed for making graphically complex 3D projects (for that, see upcoming Pen+ v7 and WebGL 2 extensions, both with programmable shaders) and instead it's main focus is allowing people to create 3D projects easily and quickly.
+It is is not designed for making graphically complex 3D projects (for that, see upcoming Pen+ v7 and WebGL 2 extensions, both with programmable shaders) and instead it's main focus is allowing people to create 3D projects easily and quickly.
 Nevertheless, despite lack of programmable shaders, it is still quite powerful.
 It covers the wide range of usages from something as high level as making an AR project in less than 20 blocks with models loaded from OBJ files, to something more low level like doing all the calculations on CPU and streaming transformed polygons every frame (like [Pen+](https://extensions.turbowarp.org/obviousAlexC/penPlus.js)).
-And of course everything inbetween.
+And of course everything in-between.

-It could also be useful for making certain kinds of 2D projects, thanks to it's ability to render large quanities of similar objects with instansing (e.g particles), construct 2D meshes out of triangles, rendering into textures allowing multi-pass rendering and more advanced clipping than [Clipping &amp; Blending](https://extensions.turbowarp.org/Xeltalliv/clippingblending.js) extension.
+It could also be useful for making certain kinds of 2D projects, thanks to it's ability to render large quantities of similar objects with instancing (e.g particles), construct 2D meshes out of triangles, rendering into textures allowing multi-pass rendering and more advanced clipping than [Clipping &amp; Blending](https://extensions.turbowarp.org/Xeltalliv/clippingblending.js) extension.
 It can be used for 2D image processing that can for example later be used as costumes using [Skins](https://extensions.turbowarp.org/Lily/Skins.js) extension.
+It's skinning system with vertex weights can be used for skeletal animation of 2D characters, or even smoothly extending menus.

 ## How it works <a name="main-concepts"></a>
 Scratch has a background layer, a video layer, a pen layer and a sprite layer.
 This extension adds another layer - simple3D between video and pen layers.
 High quality pen mode also affcts it.